softwareguru/beam-summit-website/content/speakers/_index.md

 ---

-We are currently confirming an amazing team of speakers that will share their experience and insight on Apache Beam.
-More details to follow soon!
+We are gathering an amazing team of speakers that will share their experience and insight on Apache Beam.

+These are the speakers that have confirmed their participation so far.